Ayumu-J-S/JosephusProblem/README.md

 The instruction for command line parameters are described above in the problem describtion.</br>
 Program will crash with unexpected command line parameters.

+Java 8 or above is require to run this jar file.